lesommer/oocgcm/doc/why-xarray-and-dask.rst

 Building upon xarray_ has several advantages :
  - metadata available in the netCDF files are associated with the python data-structure.
 This simplifies the exploration of the dataset, yields more robust code, and simplifies the export of the results to netCDF files.
  - xarray objects do not load data in memory by default.
-Loading the data is only done at the execution time if need.
+Loading the data is only done at the execution time if needed.
 This means that the user has access to all his dataset without having to worry about loading the data, therefore simplifying the prototyping of a new analysis.
  - xarray is natively integrated with pandas_, meaning that xarray objects can straightforwardly be exported to pandas DataFrames.
 This allows to easilt access a range of time-series analysis tools.
  - xarray objects can be export to iris_ or cdms_ so that the user can merge several different analysis tools in his workflow.
  - Little work is needed for applying a numpy function to xarray objects.